 RawHead Rex is a fun, fast-moving creature feature from the 80s that features some bloody effects work, a kid getting eaten, and a priest enjoying a golden shower.
 It’s no classic, but not every monster movie needs to be.

-Follow along every Monday with Missed Connections — my appreciations of movies that failed to find an audience for one reason or another.
+Follow along every Monday with Missed Connections — my appreciation of movies that failed to find an audience for one reason or another.

 Buy RawHead Rex on Blu-ray from Amazon.